Naninovel/naninovel.github.io/docs/guide/localization.md

 ## Fonts

 To display text in some languages, you'll need a compatible font.
 [Google's Roboto](https://fonts.google.com/specimen/Roboto) is used by default, which supports all Latin, Cyrillic, and Greek characters in Unicode 7.0.
-You can change the font used in any of the built-in UIs with [UI customization](/guide/user-interface#ui-customization) feature; for the printed text messages, [create custom printers](/guide/text-printers#adding-custom-printers) and set the desired font.

 ::: tip
 In case you're aiming to support multiple languages with a single font, check out [Noto fonts](https://www.google.com/get/noto/).